masc-ucsc/docs/docs/livehd/05-lgraph.md

 binary-encode/decode pair that a `Mux` would need when the surrounding logic already produces one-hot signals.

+A Pyrope `unique if` (and `match`, which is a unique-if chain by definition) lowers to one `Hotmux` per merged variable: the selector packs one bit per arm condition plus a top "none of the conditions" bit for the else / fall-through slot, so it is one-hot by construction exactly when the uniqueness assume holds.
+The code generation emits a `case` over the one-hot constants (`1`, `2`, `4`, ...) with an `'hx` default modelling the non-one-hot runtime error. `pass.cprop` folds a constant one-hot selector to the selected arm (and collapses all-identical arms); `pass.bitwidth` gives the selector the unsigned N-bit envelope and unions the data arms into the output like `Mux`.

 ### LUT

 Look-up table cell.
 The inputs connect to `p0`...`pN` and the table contents